 I was on vacation recently in Oregon, enjoying the great outdoors.
 For our first meal, my wife and I went to a restaurant, and I noticed an oddity when I got the bill: no tax charged.
-For an instant, I thought I was at a scofflaw establishment, but then it hit me: I was in one of those rare states that do not have a sales tax.
+For an instant, I thought I was at a scofflaw establishment, but then it hit me: I was in one of those rare states that do not have a sales tax (around the world, also called a value-added tax or VAT).

 Fast forward a few days.
 We had planned to spend our last day in the Beaver State hiking.
 However, after about 3 hours of powering through its Pacific Northwest mountains, we were beat, and decided to hike no more.
 Having a few hours to kill, we resolved to shop at a nearby outlet mall, especially to save on that sales tax.
 I don’t like clothes shopping and only do so about 3 times per year, so we made this one of those occasions.
 We spent about four hunge, saving about $28 in tax.

 This all got me thinking about when’s it worth it to shop tax-free when you travel.
-I’m not talking about incidental purchases that you would have made anyways; I mean strategically going out of your way to shop.
+I’m not talking about incidental purchases that you would have made anyways; I mean strategically going out of your way to shop duty free.
 In that sense, I think there are two main considerations: where you are, and whether it’s worth the time spent.

 In the US, five states have no sales tax: Oregon, Delaware, New Hampshire, Montana, and Alaska*.
 (That does not mean that a particular locality within these states has not levied a sales tax, but, in general, it’s unlikely you’ll be charged tax).